 Witness the stunning view of Las Vegas from the High Roller Observation Wheel

-From 550 feet above the ground, you'll enjoy 360-degree panoramic views of the Las Vegas Strip's iconic landmarks, the surrounding desert, and the distant Red Rock Conservation Area.
+From 550 feet above the ground inside the cabins of High Roller, you'll enjoy 360-degree panoramic views of the Las Vegas Strip's iconic landmarks, the surrounding desert, and the distant Red Rock Conservation Area.
 The cabins are designed to maintain a horizontal floor throughout the rotation, ensuring a comfortable experience as you take in the sights.

 The view from the cabin